School Counseling

 • Parents should participate in the academic planning night in the spring and partner with their counselor and teachers to ensure they take classes that align with the highest level of rigor they can handle and be successful.
 Students should consider taking upper-level courses including honors, AP, and Dual Enrollment core courses and academic electives for advancement.

 • Students should participate in valuable summer opportunities that could include: volunteering, working, academic enrichment programs, specialty camps, and other school or community opportunities.
 By the end of freshman year, students should have at minimum of 25 service hours to be on track for the graduation requirement.
-(75 hours are required by the fall of junior year to be eligible for an NHS application) This is the minimum requirement, but all students are encouraged to volunteer throughout high school and use their unique skills and talents to bless those in the community and continue to develop their character.
+(50 hours are required by the end of sophomore year to be eligible for an NHS application) This is the minimum requirement, but all students are encouraged to volunteer throughout high school and use their unique skills and talents to bless those in the community and continue to develop their character.

 • Students will continue to develop their college-readiness skills in their classes and should continue to work on areas of need based on their MAP and PSAT Students will take the PSAT in October and MAP testing throughout the year.
 Students should continue to work on areas of growth in class and by using the official SAT practice provided by College Board through Khan Academy.

-• Continued participation in extra-curricular activities (clubs, sports, and volunteering) is essential; students should look for opportunities to lead and serve in their organizations.
+• Continued participation in extra-curricular activities (clubssports, or volunteering) is essential; students should look for opportunities to lead and serve in their organizations.
 Again, quality is what counts; devoting substantial time to a few areas is best.

 • Students should continue to list any activities they participate in including sports, clubs, work, and volunteering in a document to keep throughout high school.
 They should also include any awards or honors.